-Thus, in this last parameterisation, the $Q_{ext}$ dependency on wavelength is only due to the particle size distributions and not to the absorption properties of the aerosols.
-Therefore, when using this parametrisation, the cloud opacity calculated during retrievals will be defined by the free parameters $X_{Cl}$ and $r_{eff}$.
+Thus, in this last parameterisation, the $Q_{ext}$ dependency on wavelength is only due to the particle-size distributions and not to the absorption properties of the aerosols.
+Therefore, when using this parametrisation, the cloud opacity calculated during retrievals is defined by the free parameters $X_{Cl}$ and $r_{eff}$.
 Table \ref{tprioris} summarises the prior probability distributions introduced in MultiNest for every free parameter included in the simulations.